Ever sat at the edge of your seat as the credits rolled, marveling at the sheer spectacle of a film’s climax?

 This is the more popular of the two types of post-production editing.
 Non-linear editing makes it easier to access different raw footage scenes and play around with them regardless of their linear timeline.

-During a non-linear editing process, editors can make a second copy of the raw footage and play around with the scenes and audio while the original footage stays untouched.
+During the process, editors can make a second copy of the original footage and play around with the scenes and audio while the original footage stays untouched.

 You can start with any scene you’d like to edit, regardless of the order in which it was shot during the filmmaking process.